 Please note that wage data are not available at the city or ZIP code level.
 If you selected a city or ZIP code, you will see wage data for the regional area.

 You can learn more about wages for this and other occupations by clicking “See more wages” above.

-The wage information comes from the Bureau of Labor Statistics, Occupational Employment Statistics Program, 2017 data.
+The wage information comes from the Bureau of Labor Statistics, Occupational Employment Statistics Program, May 2019 survey.
 For more detailed state wage data, please find the link to your state's wage data program in the Other Resources box.

 This shows you the typical level of education, work experience, and on-the-job training that most people have when they start in this career.
 Note that these are not requirements for entering this field, but the information can help you understand how qualified you might be.

 Interested in starting in this career?
 You can search for education programs in your local area by clicking “Find local training” above.

 This information comes from the U.S. Department of Labor's Bureau of Labor Statistics Employment Projections, Education and training assignments by detailed occupation, 2018.

 This chart shows you the range of education levels that people who currently work in this field have.
 You can use this to see if you fit in this range.
 Note that this includes ALL people who work in this field and not just those getting started.

 Interested in getting qualified for this career?
 You can search for programs that lead to the education needed, in your local area, by clicking “Find local training” above.